svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 ![Original (left) and MSC transformed (right) spectra.](fig4.png)

 The ALS baseline correction is very useful for removing baseline issues in spectroscopic data with relatively narrow peaks, such as Raman, IR and similar.
-The method has two parameters —
+The method has two parameters — *smoothness* and *penalty*.

 ## Normalization of spectra